 An overview of what the platform is all about

-1. Can I sell my house in Oregon without a realtor?
+1. How to sell my house in Oregon without a realtor?

 You can list your Oregon home without a realtor on cash marketplaces like Houzeo.com and Sundae.
-You can get multiple cash offers, some up to 100% of the fair market value.
+You can get multiple cash offers, some up to 100% of the Fair Market Value.
 Sellers can also offer their properties to iBuyers who make instant cash offers of up to 70%.
-Apart from these, you can sell for cash to Oregon cash buyers.
-They make offers at 30% to 50% of the fair market value.
+Apart from these, you can sell for cash to cash buyers.
+They make offers at 30% to 50% of the Fair Market Value.